-- 5.1 Capture True Costs of Water Transfers: Implement the principle of 'user-pays' as per Part 2(d) of the Water Act 2007 to incentivise efficient water transfers (noting that every transaction has a conveyance cost that shouldn't necessarily be socialised).
+- 5.1 Capture True Costs of Water Transfers: Introduce price signals to incentivise efficient water transfers (noting that every transaction has a conveyance cost that shouldn't necessarily be socialised).
 Implement a requirement whereby downstream transfers of water incur a cost to the buyer equivalent to the cost of transmission losses.
-(For example, a system not dissimilar to metropolitan transportation ticket zoning could be considered to determine cost of transmission losses). - 5.2 Inter-Valley Transfers: Where water is sold inter-valley, the upstream licence holder should be liable for all or part of the conveyance loss.
-This would reduce the inter-valley sales for profit (e.g. upstream at Goulburn Valley down to Lower Murray). - 5.3 Incentivise: Consideration might be given to incentivising upstream transfers, particularly when it involves a transfer from below a constraint to above a constraint.
-In circumstance where the establishment of adaptive agriculture in upstream areas is inhibited by the cost of land, incentivisation could stimulate such investments while reducing conveyance losses. - 5.4 Reduce Losses: Evaluate the cost/benefit ratio of investment in the further reduction of conveyance losses via channel lining, utilisation of routes around constraints and evaporation mitigation (noting that using irrigation infrastructure is significantly more efficient than natural water ways). - 5.5 Transparency: Improvement of conveyance losses reporting and calculations would greatly reduce frustrations regarding the current water management arrangements. - 5.6 Sustained Future Flows: Undertake an evaluation of means to add to inflows (e.g. water redirection), retain inflows (e.g. further dam construction) and reduce system losses via efficiency options mentioned in this paper.
+(For example, a system not dissimilar to metropolitan transportation ticket zoning could be considered to determine cost of transmission losses). - 5.2 Downstream Transfers: Where water is sold downstream, the downstream licence holder should be liable for all or part of the conveyance losses during the transfer process. - 5.3 Incentivise: Consideration might be given to incentivising upstream transfers, particularly when it involves a transfer from below a constraint to above a constraint.
+In circumstance where the establishment of adaptive agriculture in upstream areas is inhibited by the cost of land, incentivisation could stimulate such investments while reducing conveyance losses. - 5.4 Reduce Losses: Evaluate the cost/benefit ratio of investment in the further reduction of conveyance losses via channel lining, utilisation of routes around constraints and evaporation mitigation. - 5.5 Transparency: Improvement of conveyance losses reporting and calculations would greatly reduce frustrations regarding the current water management arrangements. - 5.6 Sustained Future Flows: Undertake an evaluation of means to add to inflows (e.g. water redirection), retain inflows (e.g. further dam construction) and reduce system losses via efficiency options.